 What’s your role and how long have you been with Proact?

-I have worked in Proact’s Security Team for three years.
+I have worked in Proact’s Security Team for four years.
 I came straight from Glasgow Caledonian University into a graduate role.

 I started off as a SOC analyst, and a year ago was promoted to Senior SOC Analyst.
 In my role, I work 12-hour shifts in the form of a four days-on four days-off pattern.